 History of the ADA

 The first draft of the Americans with Disabilities Act legislation was introduced in 1988.
-It was developed from a draft created by the National Council on Disability based on the need for protections raised by members of the disabled community.
+Based on the demand for protection expressed by members of the disabled community, the National Council on Disability developed it from a draft.

 People were asked to log their experiences in ‘discrimination diaries’ to show the need for new laws.
 After the bill was introduced, a large team of lawyers and advocates was assembled to tackle any legal issues and ensure it was passed.